-Parent involvement is a vital component of the educational programs at San Pedro Elementary School.
-San Pedro relies on and greatly appreciates the countless parents and guardians who contribute their time and expertise as leaders and volunteers and who share their financial resources to support the goals and aspirations of our school.
+Parent involvement is a vital component of the educational program at Glenwood Elementary School.
+San Rafael City Schools would not be what it is today without the contributions of countless parents and guardians who give their time and expertise as volunteers and who share their financial resources to support the goals and aspirations of San Rafael City Schools.